MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

  ds^2 = g_{\mu \nu} dx^\mu dx^\nu
 \end{equation}

-Here we can actually see that for some simple choices of \\( g_{\mu \nu} \\) we can get the distances by Pythagoras' theorem.
+Here we can actually see that for some simple choice of \\( g_{\mu \nu} \\) we can get the distances by Pythagoras' theorem.
 Specifically for the case when the metric tensor matrix is a unit matrix.

 \begin{equation}
  ds^2 = dx_1^2 + dx_2^2 + dx_3^2